 So instead of searching for a more accurate detector (which still won't catch properly humanized text), or stressing about whether ZeroGPT's verdict on your text is even reliable, you could just make the question irrelevant.
 Process your AI-generated text through UndetectedGPT, and it doesn't matter which detector someone runs it through.

-At $19.99/month for the Starter plan (with a free tier to test first), it's a better investment than any premium detector subscription.
-Think about the irony: you can pay $14.95/month for Originality.ai to detect AI text (with 76% independent accuracy), or pay $19.99/month for a tool with a 96% bypass rate that makes ALL of those detectors ineffective against your content.
+At $19.99/month for the Plus plan (with a free tier to test first), it's a better investment than any premium detector subscription.
+Think about the irony: you can pay $14.95/month for Originality.ai to detect AI text (with 76% independent accuracy), or pay $19.99/month for a tool with a 96.2% bypass rate that makes ALL of those detectors ineffective against your content.

 This isn't about "cheating the system."
 It's about recognizing that current AI detection technology has well-documented reliability issues.
-ZeroGPT's 26.4% false positive rate on human essays proves this.
-The Weber-Wulff et al. (2023) finding that all 14 detectors scored below 80% proves this.
-Over a dozen universities disabling AI detection proves this.
+ZeroGPT's roughly 20.5% false-positive rate on human text proves this.
+The 2026 Frontiers in Education review finding that no detector is reliable enough to stand alone proves this.
+Dozens of universities disabling AI detection prove this.
 You're choosing to remove yourself from a broken equation entirely.

 Pros